ecedreamer/fastapi-pymongo-crud/README.md

 ## FastAPI Mongo(pymongo) DB CRUD Application ##

+### Project Description ###
+This is a basic backend API server project made using [FastAPI framework](https://fastapi.tiangolo.com).
+The project is built for education and demonstration purpose.
+- It uses FastAPI framework which is considered one of the fastest Python web framework to build web api.
+- The project uses Mongo Db and pymongo is used as driver for database.
+- The project also has JWT based authentication

 #### Pre requisites ####
 - you must have preinstalled python3 preferably (3.8+) in your machine
 - you must have running mongo db server on the localhost port 27017.